 To finish the proof of the claim, we need to consider the effect of the singularities of $\eta$.
 These singularities are of saddle type since $\eta$ is holomorphic on $\mathcal{U}^+$.
-For every singular point of $\eta$ we consider a disc of uniform radius about the corresponding point in $L_p$.
-In the complement of the union of these discs $\omega_1$, and therefore $\eta$ in the coordinate $T$, is bounded from below by a positive constant.
+For every singular point of $\eta$, we consider a disc of uniform radius about the corresponding point in $L_p$.
+In the complement of the union of these discs, the form $\omega_1$, and hence $\eta$ in the coordinate $T$, is bounded from below by a positive constant.
 The claim will be proved if the union of these discs in the coordinate $T$ has area less than $\varepsilon r/2$ for $r$ large.
 In fact, in the complement of this union $\eta$ is bounded from below by a positive constant and from above by the previous constant so that the preceding argument can be applied in finitely many regions of a ball $B_r$.
-Finally to justify the previous claim note that, in order to prove the desired estimate, we only need to consider those discs about points in $L_p$ that lie in the complement of $V$.
-It then follows that in these discs the norm of $X$ is bounded from below by a positive constant so that their size in the coordinate $T$ is uniformly bounded.
-Besides the distance in the leaf $L_p$ between every two discs as before is bounded from below by a positive constant.
-Though this property is not directly reflected in the coordinate $T$ since the norm of $X$ increases (i.e. $X$ becomes ``faster''), the size of the corresponding neighborhoods reduces proportionally to the increase of the norm of $X$.
+Finally, to justify the previous claim note that, in order to prove the desired estimate, we only need to consider those discs about points in $L_p$ that lie in the complement of $V$.
+Therefore the norm of $X$ is bounded from below by a positive constant in these discs what, in turn, ensures that their size in the coordinate $T$ is uniformly bounded.
+Besides, the distance in the leaf $L_p$ between every two discs as before is bounded from below by a positive constant.
+Though this property is not directly reflected in the coordinate $T$ since the norm of $X$ increases (i.e. $X$ becomes ``faster''), the size of the corresponding neighborhoods reduces in the same proportion as the norm of $X$ increases.
 This quickly leads to the desired conclusion and establishes the claim.